dimabarbul/XReports/docs/xreports.core/net-core-integration.md

 ## Handlers with Dependencies

-If handler has dependency, it should be registered in service collection.
+If handler has dependency, the dependency should be registered in service collection.
 Handler itself does not have to be registered.

 ## Custom Lifetime